MicrosoftDocs/bot-docs/articles/includes/quickstart-javascript.md

 To create your bot and initialize its packages

 1. Open a terminal or elevated command prompt.

-1. If you don't already have a directory for your JavaScript bots, create one and change directories to it.
-(We're creating a directory for your JavaScript bots in general, even though we're only creating one bot in this tutorial.)
+1. Switch to the directory for your JavaScript bots.
+Create it first if you don't already have one.

    ```bash
    mkdir myJsBots